|

 anytime, from anyone, for any reason).
 All other Brevard shelters are closed admission and can

 choose which animals they wish to take or reject animals for lack of space.
-Those who are turned away end up at the
+Those who are turned away

 county shelters or on the streets.
 Where else can they

-go; on the streets they often suffer greatly and die miserably?
+go?
+On the streets they often suffer greatly and die miserably.

-The Central Brevard Humane Society
+Both the Central Brevard Humane Society

-(CBHS) in Cocoa implemented such a policy and many strays and relinquished
+policies and many strays and relinquished

 animals they used to take now end up in the county shelters (see statement

-from their newsletter).
+from CBHS' newsletter).

 All of this, and